L. G. Havanur

-L. G. Havanur (March, 1927–15 September 2006) was the former Law Minister in the Sri Devaraj Urs government of Karnataka, India during 1972-73.
-Mr. Havanur headed the Backward Classes Commission set up by the Devaraj Urs Government in the mid 1970s and authored Karnataka's Backward Classes Report.
+L. G. Havanur (March, 1927–15 September 2006) was the former Law Minister in the Devaraj Urs government of Karnataka, India during 1982-80.
+Havanur headed the Backward Classes Commission set up by the Devaraj Urs government in the mid-1970s and authored Karnataka's Backward Classes Report.
 It is believed that his report was extensively referred to for the drafting of the Mandal Commission Report.

 Early life

 Laxman Havanur was born to Gulappa and Durga Devi Havanur in Ranebennur district Haveri on 25 March 1927.
 While in school he demonstrated a talent for painting and was sent to the J.J.
 School of Arts in Mumbai by the principal.
 He then went on to do a degree in law.

 Career

 Havanur began his career as an advocate in the then Mysore State High Court and the Supreme Court of India.
 He practiced law as a senior advocate until his death in 2006.